Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsection{End-to-End Performance}

 In our end-to-end experiments, we conduct three RL tasks based on the aforementioned models, with workload configurations detailed in Table~\ref{tab:model_config}.
-We focus on Seer's end-to-end performance during the rollout phase, specifically measuring rollout throughput.
-Notably, to validate Seer's effectiveness in mitigating tail latency, we analyze the tail latency phenomenon in our experiments and compare the tail latency between Seer and the baseline system in \S\ref{sec:tail_latency}.
+We provide a comprehensive comparison of \systemname's end-to-end performance against different baselines in \S\ref{sec:rollout_throughput}.
+To validate \systemname's effectiveness in mitigating tail latency, we analyze the tail latency phenomenon in our experiments and compare the tail latency between \systemname and the baseline system veRL in \S\ref{sec:tail_latency}.